mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

 formally verify his approach.
 Benites' usage of formal verification, in particular, equivalence checking, is an excellent starting point to design the verification methodology for TaMaRa.

 On the lower level side, Hindman et al. @Hindman2011 introduce an ASIC standard-cell based automated TMR approach.
 When digital circuits are synthesised into ASICs, they are technology mapped onto standard cells provided by the foundry as part of their Process Design Kit (PDK).
 For example, SkyWater Technology provides an open-source 130 nm ASIC PDK, which contains standard cells for NAND gates, muxes and more @skywater.
 The authors design a TMR flip-flop cell, known as a "Triple Redundant Self Correcting Master-Slave Flip-Flop" (TRSCMSFF), that mitigates SEUs at the implementation level.
 Since this is so low level and operates below the entire synthesis/place and route pipeline, their approach has the advantage that _any_ design - including proprietary encrypted IP cores that are (unfortunately) common in industry - can be made redundant.
 Very importantly, the original design need not be aware of the TMR implementation, so this approach fulfills my goal of making TMR available seamlessly to designers.
 The authors demonstrate that the TRSCMSFF cell adds minimal overhead to logic speed and power consumption, and even perform a real-life radiation test under a high energy ion beam.
 Overall, this is an excellent approach for ASICs.
 However, this approach, being standard-cell specific, cannot be applied to FPGA designs.
-Rather, the FPGA manufacturers themselves would need to apply this method to make a series of specially rad-hardened devices (note that an FPGA is itself an ASIC
+Rather, the FPGA manufacturers themselves would need to apply this method to make a series of specially rad-hardened devices.
-#footnote([This terminology may be confusing, so, to clarifty: ASICs encompass the majority of silicon
-    ICs with an application-specific purpose.
-This includes devices like GPUs, NPUs as well as more domain-specific chips such as video transcoders or RF transceivers.
-An FPGA is a specific type of ASIC that implements an array of LUTs that can be programmed by SRAM.])).
 It would also appear that designers would have to port the TRSCMSFF cell to each fab and process node they intend to target.
 While TaMaRa will have worse power, performance and area (PPA) trade-offs on ASICs than this method, it is also more general in that it can target FPGAs _and_ ASICs due to being integrated directly into Yosys.
 Nevertheless, it would appear that for the specific case of targeting the best PPA trade-offs for TMR on ASICs, the approach described in @Hindman2011 is the most optimal one available.

 #TODO("Xilinx industry paper")